 We hope you learned some new Amazon Prime membership benefits you can take advantage of in our Amazon Prime timeline.
 Please feel free to reach out and let us know what features we may have missed.
 You can find Amazon’s comprehensive benefit list here.

-If you are a consumer brand looking to grow an established Amazon presence and take advantage of some of the benefits as an Amazon Seller, contact a Pattern Amazon expert below.
+If you are a consumer brand looking to grow an established Amazon presence and take advantage of some of the benefits as an Amazon Seller, get in touch with Pattern now.